pol-arevalo-soler/Hyperbolic-GCN/README.md

 ## 1. Overview

-This repository is a graph representation learning library, containing a modified implementation of Hyperbolic Graph Convolutional Networks (HGCN) [[1]](https://proceedings.neurips.cc/paper_files/paper/2019/file/0415740eaa4d9decbc8da001d3fd805f-Paper.pdf) as well as  Graph Convolutional Networks (GCN) [[2]](https://arxiv.org/pdf/1609.02907.pdf).
+This repository is a graph representation learning library, containing a modified implementation of Hyperbolic Graph Convolutional Networks (HGCN) [[1]](https://proceedings.neurips.cc/paper_files/paper/2019/file/0415740eaa4d9decbc8da001d3fd805f-Paper.pdf) as well as  original (HGCN) method.

 All models can be trained for: